textdb/MCW-Internet-of-Things/Hands-on lab/Before the HOL - Internet of Things.md

 1. From your LabVM, download the starter project by downloading a .zip copy of the Intelligent vending machines GitHub repo.

-2. In your Chrome web browser, navigate to the Internet of Things MCW repo: <https://github.com/Microsoft/MCW-Internet-of-Things>.
+2. In your newly installed Chrome web browser, navigate to the Internet of Things MCW repo: <https://github.com/Microsoft/MCW-Internet-of-Things>.

 3. On the repo page, select **Clone or download**, then select **Download ZIP**.